 Over the past few years, a new wave of resident creatives have been re-energizing the city.
 Nowadays cutting-edge art galleries stand next to traditional teahouses, and basement club techno still murmurs in the streets as local markets set up their fare with the sunrise.
 Affordable, safe, efficient and exciting, this sea of glass, concrete and palm trees is an urban explorer's dreamland.
-For travellers looking to unearth Taiwan’s underground scene, here are eight tips for discovering cool Taipei at its best.
+For travellers looking to unearth Taiwan’s underground scene, here are eight tips for discovering cool Taipei Dropdown content at its best.

 Taiwan’s celebrated tea culture can be traced back more than three hundred years.
 Home to some of the world’s best greens and oolongs, tea here is both a science and a philosophy, a remedy for body and soul.